ViveTheModder/RandomDPTeamGenerator/README.md

 ## Known Issues
 * As of now, I cannot get a proper runnable JAR release of the program because of certain issues with Eclipse's export feature.
   Because of that, there are no download/build instructions provided.
 Guilty as charged.
-* This program does NOT take into consideration which characters are repeatable or not, as well as Budokai Tenkaichi 3's transformation restriction system in general.
+* This program is a work-in-progress, and it does NOT take into consideration which characters are repeatable or not, as well as Budokai Tenkaichi 3's transformation restriction system in general.
 * For the sake of convenience, I chose to rely on string arrays rather than CSVs (comma-separated values), which I know a bit better in C.